 Every year, coins donated to MCC through our My Coins Count fundraiser are used to fund food and agriculture projects, impacting thousands of people across the world.

 My Coins Count (formerly Penny Power) has been running in BC since 1999.
 Each year, MCC BC selects a project to receive the funds collected through the program.
 Through a partnership with Canadian Foodgrains Bank, these funds are matched by the Government of Canada – anywhere from two to ten times the amount, depending on the project.
+This year's project has a 1:3 match.

 Make sure you pick up your My Coins Count Box at the MCC BC Office or a local event throughout the year to collect your coins!
 Specifically geared towards children, the My Coins Count Box invites kids on a journey around the world to learn about the projects and the people their coins might help to support.